Skip links

 One of the defining features of Calvinism and the Reformed tradition is the doctrine that regeneration (new birth) precedes faith in Christ.
 Regeneration precedes faith because every person is totally depraved and spiritually dead in sin, completely incapable of responding and doing any good work whatsoever, such as repenting or having faith in God.
-A person must be born again by God’s saving grace before they can respond to the gospel by faith because they are saved by grace and not by works.
-In this context, however, grace is scantily distinguishable from chosen and faith is a meritorious act of the will–––it is a work.
-A good work, but a work nonetheless.
+A person must be born again by the indwelling of the Holy Spirit before they repent and believe.
+In other words, a person must possess God’s saving grace before they can respond to the gospel by faith because they are saved by grace through faith and not by works.
+In this context, however, grace is scantily distinguishable from election and faith is, necessarily, a meritorious act of the will–––it is a work.
+A good work, but a work, nonetheless.
 Faith is a work because a work is something you ‘do’ and faith is something you ‘do’, too.
-For this reason, when Paul says that “by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast,” (Ephesians 2:8-9) Calvinists seems to think that the word “works” refers to all actions wholesale, outward action and inward action, in every possible context.
+For this reason, when Paul says that “by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast,” (Ephesians 2:8-9) Calvinists seem to think that the word “works” refers to all actions wholesale, outward action and inward action, in every possible context.
 Works is a broad-sweeping voluntary movement of the will, to do or to motion or to exert effort of any kind or degree or direction.
 Faith in God, then, is a work of volition and cannot be a means through which salvation comes.
-This all sounds peachy until you read the Bible.
+This all sounds peachy and orderly until other passages seem to contradict it.

 Working for Salvation